ARMmbed/BLEIntros/AdvSamples/CustomGAP.md

 ###Evothings Custom-Made App

-We've created a [custom-made app for Evothings](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGAP) to go with our advertising.
+We've created an Evothings GAP smartphone example that works with the embedded mbed example above.

 To run the app:

 1. Make sure you've installed the Evothings Workbench on your computer and the Evothings client on your phone.

-2. Drag-and-drop the **index.html** file into the Evothings Workbench on your computer.
+2. Connect the Workbench on your computer to the Client on your smartphone (point it at the right IP Address)

-3. Click **RUN** on the workbench.
+3. Click **RUN** on the "mbed Evothings GAP" program on the workbench.

 4. The code will run on your phone's Evothings client.